A special evening with SR-71 pilot Brian Shul.

-To read more about it, click here. )
+To read the new proposed city charter, click here. )

 |Want to learn more about the city's flood safety plan?
 Here is our 2015/2016 plan, development by our emergency preparedness planning team.
 The team consists of multiple departments such as San Bernardino Police, Fire, Public Works, Parks & Recreations and more.
 The plan will be updated as we make further progress in our safety preparedness program.|